justinjameslee/old-legacy47.github.io/README.md

 Legacy47.github.io
 ====
 Access to this website can be done through legacy47.github.io or legacy47.tk which is my own personal domain name

+Legacy47.github.io/goldline
+====
+Access to this website can be done through legacy47.github.io/goldline or legacy47.tk/goldline.
+This website is currently a major project that i'm am undergoing.
+As such it is obviously a WIP.

+TO DO LIST:
+-About Page (80%)
+-Contacts Page (0%)
+-Services Page (0%)
+-Products Page (0%)
+-Other minor pages (0%)

+CHECK LIST:
+-Home Page (DONE) ~Bugs may be present